Specialty overview

 Eligibility

 Applicants must have permanent residency or citizenship of Australia and New Zealand at the time of registration and hold general (unconditional) medical registration in Australia or general scope or restricted general scope registration in the relevant specialty in New Zealand.
-Applicants are also required to have successfully completed the RACS Hand Hygiene Learning Module and RACS Operating with Respect eModule, and have passed the RACS Generic Surgical Sciences Examination (GSSE) at time of registration or by close of SET applications.
-In addition, applicants must have completed a minimum of 10 consecutive weeks in a otolaryngology head and neck unit (completed between 1/1/2021-18/4/2023), an additional minimum 20 weeks of surgical experience (completed between 1/1/2021-18/4/2023), a minimum of 8 consecutive weeks in a dedicated Emergency Department, and a minimum of 8 consecutive weeks in a dedicated intensive care unit.
+Applicants are also required to have successfully completed the RACS Introduction to Operating with Respect module, and have passed the RACS Generic Surgical Sciences Examination (GSSE) at time of registration or by close of SET applications.
+In addition, applicants must have completed a minimum of 10 consecutive weeks in a Otolaryngology Head and Neck Unit (completed between 1/1/2023 to 20/4/2025), a minimum 20 weeks of surgical experience (completed between 1/1/2023 to 20/4/2025), a minimum of 8 consecutive weeks in a dedicated Emergency Department, and a minimum of 8 consecutive weeks in a dedicated Intensive Care Unit.
 Further details are available from RACS.

 Flexibility